Language

 • This request form must be completed by the person who plans to take the medication.

-• Period Restoration disclosure
+• Period Restoration Disclosure

-There are instances inwhich the cause of a missed period is unknown.
+There are instances in which the cause of a missed period is unknown.
 If you missed a period and do not want to take a pregnancy test, mifepristone and misoprostol could help restore your menstrual cycle.
 However, there is no guarantee that taking the medication will work to bring on a period.

-• Pills in Advance disclosure
+• Pills in Advance Disclosure

 Mifepristone and misoprostol can be stored in a cool, dry place and maintain their effectiveness for up to 2 years.